jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 So instead, I'm going to talk about winning the war.
 Our hospitals, schools, repair-shops, government bureaucracies—our entire way of life is being held back from the Internet Age by a group of self-entitled holdovers of the Industrial Age.
 This small group of people is making decisions that aren't there's to make.

 To help us win the game, we need to level the playing field.
 So, I learned my lessons and wrote this book.

 Because despite already having the digital technology to improve our lives, antagonists maintain gates all over the place to protect the pre-digital "1969" way of life.
 They know—even if subconsciously—they lose their coveted managerial status, executive positions, and superiority complexes in a mass-collaboration economy.
-Being held back from this brighter future is why our jobs are often bullshit, and our lives can be so unhappy.
+Being held back from this brighter future is why our jobs are often bullshit, our lives can be so unhappy, and our civilization is degrading.

 To improve our days then, the people need Techvolution.
 A new ruling philosophy that says improving our society is our right and our duty.

 ## To Upgrade Our Civilization We Need To Reach for the Tools

 Do you love stories?
 I think it's a safe bet to say that you do.
 Who doesn't?
-They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds.
-Stories show us the different rules, philosophies, and technologies of foreign cities, mythical worlds, and galaxies far far away.
+They entertain us after a hard day of work, bring us together to share our joys, and (my favorite) open our minds to the different rules, philosophies, and technologies of foreign cities, mythical worlds, and galaxies far far away.

 Stories are so compelling because they're so simple.
 Protagonists are good because they want to fix a problem.
 Antagonists are bad because they don't.
 Stories aren't debates.
 We take the protagonist's side.
 Thus, Romeo and Juliet's love is beautiful and worth dying for, while their families' feud is ignorant and stupid.
 Luke Skywalker's rebellion is righteous and worth fighting for, while Darth Vader's empire is wicked and should be destroyed.

 Our moral clarity about a problem turns the protagonists into our heroes and the antagonists into our villains.
 We follow their story with strong emotions—which burst out at the climax as we find out who wins.

 Our hero fights hard to defeat the bad guys, but his superior morality, justice, and heroism aren't enough.
 He's often too weak or unskilled, and the villain beats him bloody.
 On the verge of failure, the hero needs to find something that'll turn the tide in his favor.
-He seeks, sees, and reaches for his salvation: a tool or a weapon, like a gun, magic book, or lightsaber.
+He seeks, sees, and reaches for his salvation: a tool or a weapon, like a gun, magic wand, or lightsaber.

 Will our hero reach it first, or will the enemy?
 We, in the audience, like extras in the story, hold our breath because the story's society is controlled not by marches, protests, or rules, but by which character holds the levers of power.
 The wielder is the victor.
 The victor writes the laws.

-It's the lesson that we the people need to learn for ourselves.
+This lesson was worth repeating.
+It's the biggest thing Main Street must learn to improve our way of life.

-Because only when we fund, make, and use new apps and electronics do we stop watching our civilization on television and start playing it.
+Because only when we fund, make, and use our own open-source powered content, apps, and electronics do we stop watching our civilization on television and start playing it.
 Only when we hold our own levers of power will we be player gods of the Internet Age.

 ![levers-of-power](https://techvolution.io/content/images/2020/04/levers-of-power.jpg)